Westernport, Maryland: Transportation

+Roadways

 The primary means of travel to and from Westernport are by road.
 The main highways serving the town are Maryland Route 36 and Maryland Route 135.
 To the south, MD 36 connects the town to West Virginia Route 46 on the other side of the North Branch Potomac River in Piedmont, while heading north, MD 36 passes Interstate 68 on its way to Frostburg.
 MD 135 connects eastward to U.S. Route 220 just north of Keyser.
 To the west, MD 135 eventually reaches U.S. Route 219 in Oakland.
 Within the town limits, Maryland Route 937 also serves locals, having formerly been the alignment of MD 36.

+Public transportation

+The Potomac Valley Transit Authority offers service to the town via bus route 104 with stops at the town's McDonald's and the towns Boal's.
+With this route you can connect to the neighboring towns of Piedmont, WV and Keyser, WV.

+Allegany County also provides transit to the town.